Everything to Know About the World’s #1 Material.

 Beginning in 1988, all plastics were designated a number (1 through 7) to display, as defined today by ASTM International.
 The code number identifies what kind of resin each particular plastic product is made of.
 PET has been and always will be identified by the Resin Identification Code 1.

 Patented in 1973, the PET plastic bottle has grown in popularity and versatility to become a leading choice for water and beverage bottles.
-With its infinite recyclability, environmentally positive profile and virtually limitless life cycle, PET can come back to serve us again and again—and not just as another water bottle.
+With its endless recyclability, environmentally positive profile, and virtually limitless life cycle, PET can come back to serve us again and again—and not just as another water bottle.

-Too many packages become litter and end up in our waterways.
+Too much packaging becomes litter and end up in our waterways.
 Aluminum cans have been discarded into the world’s oceans since their invention in 1959.
-But, unlike many plastics that float on or near the surface and remain visible to the naked eye, aluminum cans sink.
 The concerns are:

 - Cans accumulate on ocean floors, in delicate coral reefs, and in bays and riverbeds.

-- There, they are more difficult to see, collect and recycle.
+- They are more difficult to see, collect, and recycle.

 - Can tabs break off and are ingested by wildlife and fish.